VAF has a committed team of Staff and Volunteers. They are our greatest asset.

 Bill originally joined VAF as a Programme Development Officer for Community Safety in

 2012.
 Prior to joining VAF, Bill was the Partnership Development Officer with Voluntary Health Scotland.

 Heather joined the Voluntary Action Fund in January 2014 as a Development Officer.
 Her role involves managing grant processes and offering direct development support to funded organisations including providing capacity building, support and facilitating networking and the sharing of good practice.

 Heather has worked in a wide variety of organisations starting with Scottish Enterprise, where she was part of a team delivering a community based careers programme.
 She has held Database and Business Analysis roles in St Andrews University and later at the Fife based papermakers, Tullis Russell.
 More recently, Heather has been employed in the public sector, initially as an IT Account Manager, prior to being part of the Council’s corporate policy and planning team.

-Heather is involved in a number of community groups including the scouts and the local high school.
+Heather is involved in a number of community groups including a local athletics club and the local high school.

 Chris Smith, Learning and Development Officer

 Chris is VAF's Learning and Development Officer responsible for overseeing the development and implementation of VAF’s Learning and Development Policy.
 Working part-time for VAF Chris is also an independent examiner; trainer and a third sector consultant focusing on financial management and governance.
 Prior to joining VAF Chris headed up the Compliance Support team within OSCR.